rmnobarra/pixelated-showdown/README.md

-# Western Duel Game

-This is a simple 2D Western duel game implemented in Python using Pygame.
-The game features an 8-bit style with pixel art graphics and sound effects for an immersive experience.
+# Pixelated Showdown

+Pixelated Showdown is a fast-paced, retro-style dueling game where players face off against a computer opponent in a test of reflexes and timing.

-## Game Description
+## Game Overview

-In this game, you play as a cowboy facing off against a computer-controlled opponent in a Western duel.
-The duel starts randomly, and you must quickly input a series of arrow key combinations to outshoot your opponent.

-## Features
+In Pixelated Showdown, players engage in pixel-art duels.
+The game features:

+- Quick-draw mechanics where timing is crucial
+- A computer opponent with varying difficulty
-- 8-bit style pixel art graphics
+- Retro-style pixel graphics
-- Background music and sound effects
-- Random duel initiation
-- Arrow key combination challenge
-- Progress bar mechanic
-- Player and computer character animations
+- Sound effects and background music

 ## Project Structure